 Visa Stamp

-An alien in possession of a current, valid visa is not guaranteed admission to the U.S. by virtue of having been issued that visa.
-At a U.S. port of entry, the Department of Homeland Security will inspect the alien to determine admissibility and, if appropriate, admit the alien in a particular nonimmigrant category.
-The inspecting officer will also determine the period of authorized admission of the alien.
+An noncitizen in possession of a current, valid visa is not guaranteed admission to the U.S. by virtue of having been issued that visa.
+At a U.S. port of entry, the Department of Homeland Security will inspect the noncitizen to determine admissibility and, if appropriate, admit the noncitizen in a particular nonimmigrant category.
+The inspecting officer will also determine the period of authorized admission of the noncitizen.

 Issues of admissibility arise every time a foreign national applies for a visa or for admission as a nonimmigrant.